backand/docs/docs/scenarios/fbuserinfo/index.md

 ## Retrieving data from Facebook

-In order to retrieve data from FB you would need to get the Facebook user id after the user sign-up your Backand app.
+To retrieve data from Facebook using the Graph API, get the Facebook user ID after the user signed up to your Backand app.
- After having the Facebook user id you should use Facebook graph API to retrieve the data or perform any other action.
+Once you have the Facebook user ID, use the Facebook graph API to retrieve data or perform other actions.

-In order to get the Facebook user id (FBId) to Backand, follow these steps:
+To get the Facebook user ID (FBId) to Backand, follow these steps:

 1. Open Security & Auth >> Security actions menu and Edit **"beforeSocialSignup"** action
 1. Change the **Where Condition** to true (bottom of the page)